Life Insurance Scams

 Use Official Payment Methods Only

-Make payments directly to the insurance company, not to individual agents.
+Make payments directly to the insurance company.
 If you must pay through an agent, use checks made payable to the insurance company, not the agent personally.
-Request and keep official receipts for all payments.
+Keep official receipts for all payments.

 *Insurance regulations and agent licensing requirements vary by state.
 Always verify requirements with your state's department of insurance.